DhirajMeenavilli/Projects/Journal/Notes and Occurances.md

 Additionaly by performing a "battery" of tests, we can find not only if a tail is Paretian in distribution but also potential assymetrys and dependences by noting changes one unit removed in time (before and after), and then comparing the number of maxs to a Harmonic Number of how many maxs would be the case given random shuffled data.

+If you have data generated from a right skewed distribution with infinite variance and a bounded left side then you will likely endup with partial sums in their pre asymptotic phase producing lower "mean" values than the true mean.
+This is the case as the mode is to the left of the mean resulting in a lower value such as discussions of Gini and percentiles.
+It also creates the illusion of things such as increasing inequality due simply to the fact that a better approximation is occuring due to a higeher n value bring the mean closer to the true value.
+However this can be somewhat fixed by using a tail exponenet approximation via the log-log linear regression and using the lowest tail exponent or generating a stochastic tail exponenet, which can both serve the purpose of allowing for extrapolation and generating a psuedo distribution which can tell you how far the mode is from the mean thus allowing for a band aid in the form of a semi corrected parametric estimate.

 ## With Repect to Work and Learning

 It is not unreasonable to approach any obstacle of life or work as things to be tackled by a process of refined reasearch, with hypothesis, observations, analysis, and what that could possibly tell you about the domain with which you're interacting.